 Apple TV+ is a paid-for streaming service, while Apple TV is a device that you can connect to your television and use to stream content from a range of services including YouTube, Netflix, Amazon Prime Video and, of course, Apple TV+.

-Apple also sometimes offers Apple TV+ for free – those who have recently purchased an Apple TV, iPad, iPhone or Mac have been given a year of the service for free, though Apple has said this offer is for a limited time.
+Apple also sometimes offers Apple TV+ for free – those who have recently purchased an Apple TV, iPad, iPhone, iPod Touch or Mac are likely to be offered a free trial.
+Initially this was a year of access to the service for free, though Apple has recently reduced this to three months.

 The offering from Apple TV+ isn’t as comprehensive as you’ll find with the likes of or – you get access to exclusive Apple content but not the back catalogue of films and series on offer from other streaming services.

 While the initial choice of content on Apple TV+ has been fairly limited, it’s impressed so far – Apple exclusive The Morning Show picked up three Golden Globe Award nominations, for example.
-Apple is reportedly investing $1 billion in new content, and continues to attract big Hollywood names such as Jennifer Aniston and Steven Spielberg.
+Apple is reportedly investing $1bn in new content, and continues to attract big Hollywood names such as Jennifer Aniston, Steven Spielberg and Oprah Winfrey.